Program overview

 - Environmental Consultant: Advises organizations on environmental best practices and compliance with regulations.

-- Geographic Information Systems (GIS) Specialist: Utilizes GIS technology to analyze spatial data and support decision-making processes.
+- Geographic Information Systems (GIS) Analyst: Utilizes GIS technology to analyze spatial data and create maps for various applications.

-- Cartographer: Creates maps and visual representations of geographical data for various applications.
+- Cartographer: Creates maps and visual representations of geographic data, often using advanced software tools.

-- Climate Change Analyst: Studies climate data and trends to inform policy and adaptation strategies.
+- Climate Change Analyst: Studies climate data and trends to inform policy decisions and strategies for mitigation and adaptation.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.